-Educators and staff can help slow the spread of colds and flu.
+Educators and staff can help slow the spread of respiratory disease.
 Addressing the spread of viruses in schools is essential to the health of our youth, our schools, and our nation.

 The period when an infected person is contagious depends on the age and health of the person.
 Studies show that in most healthy adults, the period when they are able to infect others can last from one day before they got sick to up to five days after they first developed symptoms.
 Some people with weakened immune systems may be contagious for longer than a week.